Moby: Books

 In March 2010, Moby and animal activist Miyun Park released Gristle: From Factory Farms to Food Safety (Thinking Twice About the Meat We Eat), a collection of ten essays by various people in the food industry that they edited to detail "unbiased, factual information about the consequences of animal production" and factory farming.

 In 2014, Moby began writing an autobiography covering his life and career from his move to New York City in the late 1980s to the recording of Play in 1999.
 He enjoyed the experience, and wrote approximately 300,000 words before cutting it by half to reach a rough edit of the book.
 Porcelain: A Memoir was released on May 17, 2016, by Penguin Press.
 Moby put out the compilation album Music from Porcelain to coincide the book's release, featuring his own tracks and a mixtape of tracks by other artists.

 His second memoir, Then It Fell Apart, was released on May 2, 2019, and covers his life and career from 1999 to 2009.

 In September 2021, Moby published The Little Pine Cookbook, featuring vegan recipes developed from his time owning his restaurant.
+In addition to writing books, Moby has written for such publications as The Economist, HuffPost, Rolling Stone, and many more.
+He has also written forwards for several books.

 Politics

+Moby began his political activism at a very young age, going to his first protest march in San Francisco in 1969 when he was 3.
+When he was 12, he volunteered at the War Resisters League in Westport, Connecticut.
+In 2000, after putting a “Gore/Lieberman” sticker on the podium during the MTV Music Video Awards, he was censored by the network.
+After George W. Bush was elected US President that autumn, he worked with moveon.org.

+In 2004, he campaigned with Democratic presidential candidate John Kerry and performed the Johnny Cash song “Ring of Fire” with James Taylor at an event on the USS Intrepid in New York City.
+That same year, he played at the Pro-Choice March on the DC mall alongside Gloria Steinem.

+In 2016, he campaigned for Hillary Clinton with Barry Gordy, Bill Clinton, and Barry Diller.
+He DJ’ed at the first Women’s March in Los Angeles alongside artist Shepard Fairey and Miley Cyrus.
+He continues supporting multiple political organizations, like the Democratic Congressional Campaign Committee, the Democratic Senatorial Campaign Committee and the Democratic National Committee.

-Moby endorsed Kamala Harris for the 2024 US Presidential election.
+Moby endorsed Kamala Harris in the 2024 United States presidential election.